 - Not already have a Child Trust Fund account.

-There is no restriction to who can put money into the ISA, but the total amount that may be paid into Junior ISAs for any one child is £4,260 for the tax year 2018/19.
-This is being increased to £4,368 from 6 April 2019.
+There is no restriction to who can put money into the ISA, but the total amount that may be paid into Junior ISAs for any one child is £9,000 for each of the tax years 2020/21 and 2021/22.

 The child may have one cash and one “stocks and shares” Junior ISA at any one time.